 The Communists may also feel their legitimacy seeping away.
 For decades they have presented themselves to the Chinese people as indispensable, the guardians of stability and progress, the embodiment of the nation.
-Sing along now, you all know the tune: “Without the Communist Party there is no New China!
+Sing along now, you all know the tune: “Without the Communist Party there is no New China!”

 That doesn’t sell as well as it used to.
-Chinese bloggers openly ridicule it
+Chinese bloggers openly ridicule it.

 To equal “love for the motherland” with “the love for the motherland under CCP rule” is something that the Chinese government has been trying very hard to achieve.
 For a short period in history, they succeeded.
 But in today’s China, more and more people are more eager than ever to make that distinction—they love their country, but such patriotism is not dependent on who is in power.Along with the arrogance and insecurity goes a hair-trigger touchiness about the national honor, a key component of the Sinofascist tendency I noted on VDARE.com some thirteen (!) years ago.

 Otherwise worldly and intelligent officials and friendly citizens become red with rage when topics such as Tibet and the Dalai Lama, Japan’s wartime record, the Xinjiang riots and Taiwan enter the conversation.
 In democracies like the U.S.A., debates evolve and governments change.
 In all my time in China, it was very difficult to have even a civil exchange of views on these topics with anyone in an official position...In the words of [American Sinologist] Joseph Fewsmith: “If one part of ‘civil society’ is civility, China has not yet reached it.”Americans are by now very familiar indeed with the cult of victimology.